Linda M. Williams

 Co-founder of Justice and Gender-Based Violence Research Initiative; Focuses on sexual exploitation of women and children, sexual violence, human trafficking, child abuse

-Linda M. Williams, Ph.D. is a senior research scientist and co-director of the Justice and Gender-Based Violence Research Initiative at the Wellesley Centers for Women.
+Linda M. Williams, Ph.D., is a senior research scientist and co-director of the Justice and Gender-Based Violence Research Initiative at the Wellesley Centers for Women.
 The focus of her current work is on justice system response to sexual violence, commercial sexual exploitation of women and children, human trafficking, intimate partner violence, and child maltreatment.
 Williams returned to WCW after serving as professor of Criminal Justice and Criminology at the University of Massachusetts, Lowell (2005-2015) and where she is now Professor Emerita.

 Author of many books and scholarly publications, Williams has lectured internationally on sexual violence, commercial sexual exploitation, trauma & memory, and researcher-practitioner collaborations.
-She served as invited expert for the first international expert meeting on domestic sex trafficking under the auspices of the National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children in The Hague, Netherlands and also on the National Research Council Panel on Violence Against Women.
+She served as an invited expert for the first international expert meeting on domestic sex trafficking under the auspices of the National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children in The Hague, Netherlands and also on the National Research Council Panel on Violence Against Women.

 In 2013 Williams was funded by the National Institute of Justice (NIJ) along with colleagues April Pattavina and Melissa Morabito to conduct a study of Decision-Making in Sexual Assault Cases: Multi-site Replication Research on Sexual Violence Case Attrition in the U.S. and a supplemental study on Collection, Testing and Use of Forensic Medical Evidence.
 This work continues as a project of the WCW Justice and Gender-Based Violence Research Initiative along with work as co-PI on another NIJ-funded project with Stephanie Block (PI), The Prosecution of Child Sexual Abuse: A Partnership To Improve Outcomes.

-For the past 42 years Williams has directed research on violence against women, sexual exploitation of children, sex offenders, and the consequences of child abuse including several longitudinal studies and recent qualitative work.
-She has been principal investigator on 16 U.S. federally funded research projects (and has directed research funded by the National Center on Child Abuse and Neglect, the National Institute of Mental Health, the U.S. Department of Justice, the Centers for Disease Control and Prevention, the Department of the Navy, and private foundations).
-She recently completed work on the OVC funded National-Scope Demonstration Project to Integrate Crime Victims’ Issues into University and College Curricula and a CDC-funded study on use of social marketing and in-person training programs to enhance bystander behaviors to prevent relationship violence on college campuses.
+For the past 42 years, Williams has directed research on violence against women, sexual exploitation of children, sex offenders, and the consequences of child abuse including several longitudinal studies and recent qualitative work.
+She has been the principal investigator on 16 U.S. federally funded research projects (and has directed research funded by the National Center on Child Abuse and Neglect, the National Institute of Mental Health, the U.S. Department of Justice, the Centers for Disease Control and Prevention, the Department of the Navy, and private foundations).
+She recently completed work on the OVC funded National-Scope Demonstration Project to Integrate Crime Victims’ Issues into University and College Curricula and a CDC-funded study on the use of social marketing and in-person training programs to enhance bystander behaviors to prevent relationship violence on college campuses.

 Williams earned her Ph.D. in Sociology from the University of Pennsylvania where she studied at the Center for Criminology and Criminal Law.
 In 1996 Williams joined the Wellesley Centers for Women (WCW) as director of research at the Stone Center.
-Until her departure in the fall of 2005, she continued her examination of resilience of women, children, and families.
+Until her departure in the fall of 2005, she continued her examination of the resilience of women, children, and families.
 She conducted research designed to understand and prevent the negative consequences of violence against women and children and collaborated on international research and action projects.